icewolfz/jiMUD/docs/preferences.md

 - `Max reconnect delay` set the maximum time in seconds, for reconnecting when using reconnect dialog, setting to 0 will revert to classic unlimited behavior.
 - `Check for updates on load` check for new version every time you load the client <span style="font-size:0.8em;background-color: #555;border-radius: 4px;padding: 0px 4px">*Global preference*</span>
 - `Enable sound` disable or enable sound globally

+- `Persistent advanced editor` causes the advanced editor to remain in memory to help speed up load times on future uses
+- `Clear advanced editor on send` clear the advanced editor after sending text to the mud
+- `Close advanced editor on send` close the advanced editor after sending text to the mud, **Note**If Persistent is enabled this will merely hide the editor until next use

 ## Interface